 If you are diagnosed with gestational diabetes, you will be advised to reduce your intake of dietary sugar and given help with meal planning etc. You will be shown how to test and record your blood glucose levels at home, several times each day, so that you can monitor how well the changes in your diet are controlling your diabetes.

-If your blood glucose readings remain consistently above normal, you may need injections of insulin (the hormone that controls your blood sugar levels).
+If your blood glucose readings remain consistently above normal, you may need to self inject insulin (the hormone that controls your blood sugar levels) or be prescribed an oral medication called metformin.

 If you are diagnosed with gestational diabetes you will be offered a blood test during the first 24 hours after you’ve given birth and another 6 weeks after you’ve given birth to check that your blood sugar levels have returned to normal.